markgrovs/Bear-Markdown-Export/README.md

 Read and edit your Bear notes on *Windows* or *Android* with any markdown editor of choice.
 Remote edits or new notes will be synced back into Bear again. *Typora* works great on Windows, and displays images of text bundles as well.

-Set up seamless syncing with Ulysses’ external folders on Mac, with images included!
-Just remember to edit that folder settings to `.textbundle` and `Inline Links`!
+NOTE!
+If syncing with Ulysses’ external folders on Mac, remember to edit that folder settings to `.textbundle` and `Inline Links`!

 Run script manually or add it to a cron job for automatic syncing (every 5 – 15 minutes, or whatever you prefer).
 ([LaunchD Task Scheduler](https://itunes.apple.com/us/app/launchd-task-scheduler/id620249105?mt=12) Is easy to configure and works very well for this)